retrospectivePreposterous/Arduino-Cad2Arduino/README.md

   - Servo.
 By Michael Margolis.
   - Ledcontrol.
 By Eberhard Fahle.
 3. Run Cad2Arduino in Arduino IDE and upload it into your board.
-4. From now on you will be able to test it into Arduino Serial Monitor or Powershell `HandyCommandLine-ed01.ps1`.
+4. From now on you will be able to test it into Arduino Serial Monitor or Powershell `HandyCommandLine-ed01.ps1`*.
-5. Run your Cad software and upload the AutoLISP tools.
+5. Run your Cad software and upload the AutoLISP* tools.
 6. Call AutoLISP functions by your Cad command line.
+> *To succesfully run AutoLISP and HandyCommandLine you shall modify the Port Name in the code.

 # Wiring Diagram